Taewoo0927/ELEX7660-Digital-System-Design/README.md

 ## Lab 02
 The purpose of this lab is to implement a simple finite state machine and read input from a rotary encoder.
+Left Rotary encoder controls the first two digits of 7-segement ranging from 00 to 99 as well as right side controls the last two digits from 00 to 99.